Sparkles2000/phase-3-active-record-intro-to-rake/README.md

 Every program has some tasks that must be executed now and then.
 For example, the task of creating a database table, the task of making or maintaining certain files.
-Before Rake was invented, we would have to write standalone bash scripts that accomplish these tasks, or we would have to make potentially confusing and arbitrary decisions about what segment of our Ruby program would be responsible for executing these tasks.
+Before Rake was invented, we would have to write standalone bash scripts arbitrary decisions about what segment of our Ruby program would be responsible for executing these tasks.